brotatos/scripts/README.rst

 clap
 ====

-A quick way to compile latex files and view them in your favorite pdf viewer.
+A quick way to compile latex files and view them in your zathura.